 The aim of this study is to test the validity and reliability of several clinical assessments of hand and arm sensation and coordination.

 This study is for people aged 18 and older who have experienced a stroke at least 6 months ago, and still have altered sensation in their hand or arm.

-Sensation and coordination of the arms will be tested by two assessors, in two sessions at least a week apart.
-Each session lasts approximately 3 hours.
+Hand and arm movement and coordination will be tested by two assessors, in two sessions at least a week apart.
+Each session lasts approximately 45 minutes.

-Assessments take place either at the Auckland City Hospital, or at the participant’s home if preferred.
+Assessments take place either at the University of Auckland Grafton campus, or at the participant’s home if preferred.

 Harry Jordan, University of Auckland

 The aim of this study is to see whether vibration feedback can help people walk more symmetrically after stroke.